ncatlab/nlab-content/pages/8/6/1/7/7168/content.md

 ## References
  {#References}

 The theory of quadratic forms emerged as a part of (elementary) [[number theory]], dealing with quadratic [[diophantine equations]], initially over the rational integers

-The terminology "form" possibly originated with
+The terminology "form" possibly originated with:

 * [[Leonhard Euler]],  _Novae demonstrations circa divisors numerorum formae $x x + n y y$..._, Acad.
 Petrop. recitata, Nov 20, 1775, published poshumously

 (which is cited as such in [Gauss 1798, paragraph 151](#Gauss1798)).

-First classification results for forms over the [[integers]] were due to
+First classification results for forms over the [[integers]] were due to:

 * {#Gauss1798} [[Carl Gauss]], section V of _[[Disquisitiones Arithmeticae]]_, 1798